usegalaxy-eu/website/_posts/2020-03-19-wirvsvirus.md

 tags: [hackathon]
 ---

 We want to encourage you to participate and join the fight against Covid-19.

+The Federal Government of Germany is organising the [#WirVsVirus Hackathon](https://wirvsvirushackathon.org/), and we at Galaxy are here to help.

 ![WirVsVirus](https://wirvsvirushackathon.org/wp-content/uploads/2020/03/12-scaled.jpg)

-The Federal Government of Germany is organising the [#WirVsVirus Hackathon](https://wirvsvirushackathon.org/) and the GalaxyProject is here to help.
+The Galaxy community freely offers [RStudio](https://galaxyproject.github.io/training-material/topics/galaxy-ui/tutorials/rstudio/tutorial.html) and [Jupyter notebook](https://galaxyproject.github.io/training-material/topics/galaxy-ui/tutorials/galaxy-intro-jupyter/tutorial.html) instances on request, hosted using our cloud infrastructure aided by more than 3000 cores and extensive memory resources.

+All tools and notebook instances are backed by a foundation of scientific and computational reproducibility, using the power of [Bioconda](https://bioconda.github.io/), along with the full [Galaxy suite](https://usegalaxy.eu) of 2000 bioinformatic tools to experiment with at your disposal.

-Have a look at https://covid19.galaxyproject.org/ for an initial analysis of COVID-19 data using Galaxy, BioConda and public research infrastructure (XSEDE, de.NBI-cloud, ARDC cloud).
+Take a look at https://covid19.galaxyproject.org/ for an initial analysis of COVID-19 data using Galaxy, BioConda and public research infrastructure (XSEDE, de.NBI-cloud, ARDC cloud).

-The Galaxy Comunity offers instances for [RStudio](https://galaxyproject.github.io/training-material/topics/galaxy-ui/tutorials/rstudio/tutorial.html) and [Jupyter notebooks](https://galaxyproject.github.io/training-material/topics/galaxy-ui/tutorials/galaxy-intro-jupyter/tutorial.html).
 Feel free to [contact us](galaxy@informatik.uni-freiburg.de) for further information or if we can support your research with our infrastructure.

 Stay healthy!